List of Texas A&M University people

 This list of Texas A&M University people includes notable alumni, faculty, and affiliates of Texas A&M University.
 The term Texas Aggie, which comes from Texas A&M's history as an agricultural school, refers to students and alumni of Texas A&M. The class year of each alumnus indicates the projected undergraduate degree award year designation, although the actual year may differ.
-At Texas A&M and within its student culture, the term "former student" is more commonly used than "alumni".
+At Texas A&M and within its student culture, the term "former student" is more commonly used than "alumnus".